BechirZalila/linux-qemu-trusted-firmware/README.md

 sudo mkfs.ext4 -L ROOT /dev/loop0p2
 ```

-We make the first partition a FAT32 filesystem (-F 32 for FAT32) and the second an ext4 filesystem, labeling it "ROOT" (this label is optional, but can help identify the partition).
-(If you get an error using mkfs.vfat directly on the image with an offset, note that older utilties might require mapping the partition via loop as we did – which is why we use losetup.
-The commented commands in our logs show an attempt to format by offset which is less straightforward than using loop devices.)
+We make the first partition a FAT32 filesystem (`-F 32` for FAT32) and the second an `ext4` filesystem, labeling it "ROOT" (this label is optional, but can help identify the partition).

 After formatting, detach the loop device for now: